-Formed in 2001 to serve Fremont County residents, Orchard of Hope provides financial assistance for local individuals and organizations.
-Two annual events raise money for their work; income from the Walk for Hope helps local cancer victims, survivors, and their families.
-The organization takes applications from groups and individuals for financial assistance.
+Orchard of Hope provides financial assistance for local individuals and organizations.
 Help is provided for transportation to and from medical appointments, prosthetics, wigs, and much more.

 Partners in Housing (PIH) is a program supported by area churches, synagogues, businesses, and volunteers to provide transitional housing and comprehensive social services to potentially or presently homeless families with children.
 The services are located in El Paso County, but an applicant need not live in El Paso County to apply.

 The foundation helps lessen the daily burdens and financial struggles experienced by every cancer patient.
-The foundation will assist with resonsibilities of daily living as a primary focus and will also work to improve the financial mental well-being of cancer patients.
+The foundation will assist with short-term responsibilities of daily living as a primary focus and will also work to improve the financial and mental well-being of cancer patients in treatment.

-The mission of the Rocky Mountain Cancer Centers Foundation is to raise, manage and distribute funds to improve the quality of life for patients with cancer.
-The Foundation provides emergency financial assistance to pay for basic needs such as: housing, food, utilities, transportation and other non-medical living expenses.
+RMCA provides emergency financial assistance to pay for basic needs such as: housing, food, utilities, transportation and other non-medical living expenses.
 Applicants must meet eligibility requirements and applications will only be accepted from a referring medical care provider.
 This aid is available to any Colorado patient with any type of cancer.
-Services are capped annually.

 Rural Communities Resource Center

-The VBCAG strives to ease the financial and emotional burdens endured by those women in the Eagle County who are battling breast cancer.
-Please call or write, POB 4043, Avon, CO 81620.
+The VBCAG strives to ease the financial and emotional burdens endured by women in Eagle County who are battling breast cancer.

 Resources for Medical Care